ardeora-cmu/lab7-rest-programming/README.md

 4. In the Run/Debug Configurations, set the Open Browser URL to http://localhost:8080/RESTServicePrj-1.0-SNAPSHOT/api/hello-world

+4.5 Notice how "api/hello-world" is constructed from the Java source code.
+The HelloApplication.java file has "/api" and HelloResource.java has "/hello-world".

+4.6 Notice how the correct URL to use may be found in the console logs when the service is deployed.

 5. Run the RESTServicePrj service.
 A browser should display "hello world".

 6. In the code of HelloResource class, there is a Path annotation.
 Change this